jchuerva/jchuerva.github.io/_posts/2021-11-19-golang-basic-packages.md

 ---
-title: Go - Understand how to use packages, variables, and functions in Go (II) - packages
+title: Go - Understand how to use packages, variables, and functions in Go (III) - packages
 date: 2021-11-19 13:030:00 +01:00
 tags: [golang]
-description: Go - Understand how to use packages, variables, and functions in Go (II) - pacakges
+description: Go - Understand how to use packages, variables, and functions in Go (III) - pacakges
 ---

 - [Main package](#main-package)